blukatdevelopment/UnchainedWorldsOld/core_edition/classes/wildheart.md

 When you die, your soul may attempt to enter the body of a creature within 30ft of your body.
 The creature must succeed a WIS save, or else swap bodies with you just before your final breath.
 A creature may willingly fail this save.
 If the creature succeeds, you may attempt this with each other creature within 30ft of your body.
 If all creatures within range resist this bodyswap, you are dead.
 If you succeed in switching bodies, you inherit their physical form, including their STR, DEX, and CON scores, but retain your mental abilities and wildheart powers.

 #### Reincarnation
 When you die, your soul is transferred to a beast that has just been born.
+You may expend 5 stamina dice to assume your ava### Cantrips
+- Create Bonfire
+- Frostbite
+- Mold Earth
+- Thorn Whip

+### 1st
+- Ice Knife
+- Tame Beast
+- Create or Destroy Water
+- Cure Wounds
+- Faerie Fire
+- Fog Cloud
+- Speak with Animals
+- Thunderwave

+### 2nd
+- Barkskin
+- Beast Sense
+- Flame Blade
+- Great Berry
+- Locate Animals or Plants
+- Moonbeam
+- Pass without Trace
+- Spike Growth

+### 3rd
+- Rust
+- Daylight
+- Elemental Weapon
+- Erupting Earth
+- Meld into Stone
+- Sleet Storm
+- Tidal Wave
-You may expend 5 stamina dice to assume your avatar form, the form you had when you first gained a level in wildheart.
+- Wind Walltar form, the form you had when you first gained a level in wildheart.
 Falling below 1 HP reverts you from your avatar form.
 You retain your memories, all levels of wildheart, and mental ability scores in your beast form, but you may only cast spells in your avatar form.
 If you die as a beast, you are reincarnated again.
 If you die in your avatar form, your death is permanent.

 #### Nature Spirit
 When you die, you become a nature spirit.
 You gain a fly speed of 30ft, are immune to non-magical piercing, slashing, and bludgeoning damage, and no longer need to eat, sleep or breathe.
 If this form is destroyed, you are dead.